infotheorychalmers/mac_capacity_bounds/detailed.md

 Detailed installation for MAC
 =============================

-This document explains how to get the code to compile and run in MAC OS.
-First we have to install the dependencies, the steps for the same are as follows:
+This document provides one way to get our code running on a MAC OS X.

  * Install MKL ( or any other BLAS LAPACK library )
-   * Download Intel Paralell Studio for MAC OS from [here](https://software.intel.com/en-us/intel-parallel-studio-xe).
+   * Download Intel Parallel Studio for MAC OS from [here](https://software.intel.com/en-us/intel-parallel-studio-xe).
    * Double click on the dmg file and follow the instructions to install it.
-   * Add the following statement inside ~/.bash_profile file and restart the terminal.
+   * Add the following line in the .bash_profile file and restart the terminal.
 ```
    export DYLD_LIBRARY_PATH=/opt/intel/lib:/opt/intel/mkl/lib:$DYLD_LIBRARY_PATH
 ```